 - Automatically retains multiple copies of all data to provide redundancy and fault tolerance

 ClustrixDB most closely emulates the interface of the InnoDB storage engine.
 All tables in ClustrixDB are fully transactional and ACID-compliant and use the MVCC model for concurrency control.
-If an Engine Type is specified, ClustrixDB will accept the syntax but ignore and do nothing.
+Engine types supported include memory, clustrix, ndb, and ndbcluster.
+If another Engine Type is specified, ClustrixDB will accept the syntax but continue to use the Clustrix engine.

 For additional information on ClustrixDB and MySQL Compatibility, please see one of the following pages: